beethacker/blog/content/posts/roboma/swan0.md

 {{% includeMP3 "clickSine.mp3" %}}

 Oh, still not right.
 There's an occasional click.
 Darn!
-Whyyyyy am I not just using Overtone again?
+Whyyyyy am I not just using Super Collider again?
 The way things are working is that every time through the main loop in the program, I fill in about a frame's worth of audio.
 At 60 frames per second, that'd be about 17 milliseconds per frame.
 At a usual sample rate of 44100 samples / second that gives us 44100 hz * 17 ms ~= 750 samples.
-Every 17 ms, we hand off the next 750 samples or so to Window's DirectSound API, that gets carried off to the sound card and the speakers somehow... who knows!
+Every 17 ms, we hand off the next 750 samples or so to Window's DirectSound API.
+We stay a little bit ahead while it plays out the speakers.

-I also got things set up to genenrate .wav files.
+I also have a second setup in order to genenrate .wav files.
 To keep things consistent, it works in mostly the same way.
 I generate the samples a chunk at a time, write them to a file, and repeat.
 For the wave files I was grabbing chunks of about 12k samples at a time.